joaobaroni/pearl/README.md

 ### Data Layer — Repository and Datasource Considerations

-The current implementation injects Hive boxes directly into the repository classes.
-This works well for the current scope where persistence is purely local.
+The repository currently accesses Hive directly because the requirement is strictly local persistence, so reducing layers was a deliberate choice to keep the codebase simple.

-In a production scenario, I would not inject the Hive box directly into the repository.
-Instead, I would introduce a **datasource abstraction** with two implementations — `LocalDataSource` (backed by Hive) and `RemoteDataSource` (backed by an API client).
-The repository would then coordinate between them, handling cache strategies, offline fallback, and synchronization.
-The current approach was a conscious simplification given that the app only requires local storage.
+In a production scenario with a backend, I would introduce a datasource layer (Local/Hive and Remote/API).
+The repository would then coordinate between these sources, applying caching strategies, offline fallback, and synchronization logic.

 ---